 The Third USA ARDF Championships took place near Cincinnati, Ohio from July 30 through August 3, 2003, hosted by the OH-KY-IN Amateur Radio Club.
 It was also designated as the Second IARU Region 2 ARDF Championships.
 Detailed coverage was in Homing In for Winter 2004, my first column after the move to CQ VHF Magazine.

 Santa Barbara Amateur Radio Club in California hosted the Fourth USA ARDF Championships, June 16 - 19, 2004.
 Homing In for Summer 2004 covered some unique aspects of these events, including the first use of electronic scoring in our national championships.
 This took place just in time for final selection of ARDF Team USA 2004 members, who traveled to Brno in the Czech Republic for the 12th ARDF World Championships in September.
 USA's team positions were filled based on performances in the 2004 events in California and the 2003 events in Ohio.
-USA also sent two persons to participate in the international jury at the World Championships.
+In addition to competitors and spectators, USA sent two persons to participate in the international jury at these World Championships.
 Also in 2004, Portland hams traveled to Khabarovsk for the Eighth Friendship Games.

 The Fifth USA ARDF Championships and Third IARU Region 2 Championships returned to Albuquerque, New Mexico during the first week of August, 2005, with participants from USA, Australia, Kazakhstan and the Czech Republic.

 The Sixth USA ARDF Championships took place April 7 - 9, 2006 in Raleigh, North Carolina, after which the members of ARDF Team USA 2006 were selected.
-In September 2006, the team traveled to Bulgaria for the 13th ARDF World Championships, where Nadia Scharlau brought home USA's first World Championships medal.
+In September 2006, the team traveled to the Black Sea coast of Bulgaria for the 13th ARDF World Championships, where Team USA captured its first WC medal.
+Nadia Scharlau of North Carolina was awarded a tie for third place on 80 meters in the four-fox category for women over 35.
+She would have won it outright, but the homing beacon transmitter failed just as she punched in at her last fox and needed the beacon to navigate quickly to the finish line.
+After a thorough review, the international jury gave her the medal.
 More about both events was in my Homing In column for Fall 2006.

 The Eighth USA ARDF Championships were in a big park near Bastrop, Texas from May 8 through 10, 2008.
-Following that, Team USA members are now being selected for the 14th ARDF World Championships in South Korea during September.
-The Ninth Friendship Radiosport Games (FRG-08) will take place in Portland, Oregon, August 1 - 3, 2008.
+Following that, Team USA members were selected for the 14th ARDF World Championships in South Korea during September.
+Both were detailed in Homing In for Fall 2008.
+At the World Championships, George Neal KF6YKN won bronze in his category (photo at right) and three other Team USA members placed in the top ten of their categories.
+Also in 2008 were the Ninth Friendship Radiosport Games (FRG-08) in Portland, Oregon, August 1 - 3.

 Keep checking this Homing In site for the latest radio-orienteering news for the USA and all of North America.